 Combating Tax Fraud and Evasion

-With this workshop, we will support our constituency’s efforts to increase the standards with respect to effectively combating tax fraud and evasion, and empower them through international and regional peer-to-peer exchange of good practice.
-The workshop will look into the use of data analytics for tax fraud detection, cross-border e-commerce, Eurofisc and other tools, schemes, trends and solutions for counteractions, collection of information, and challenges for tax administrations in fighting tax fraud in the context of liberalization of world trade.
+With this workshop, we supported our constituency’s efforts to increase the standards with respect to effectively combating tax fraud and evasion, and empower them through international and regional peer-to-peer exchange of good practice.
+The workshop looked into the use of data analytics for tax fraud detection, cross-border e-commerce, Eurofisc and other tools, schemes, trends and solutions for counteractions, collection of information, and challenges for tax administrations in fighting tax fraud in the context of liberalization of world trade.

 How will you benefit

 A fair tax system is key to building a fairer society.
 From individuals to the largest companies, everyone must pay their fair share towards our vital public services.
-We will discuss why tax crimes not only deprive governments of revenue, but also undermine trust in the fairness of tax system.
-In order to facilitate legitimate trade, we will explore the ways how to further enhance the cooperation between customs, tax agencies, law enforcement bodies and other stakeholders.
+We discussed why tax crimes not only deprive governments of revenue, but also undermine trust in the fairness of tax system.
+In order to facilitate legitimate trade, we explored the ways how to further enhance the cooperation between customs, tax agencies, law enforcement bodies and other stakeholders.

-We will discuss whether the challenges range from taxpayer errors, or failing to take reasonable care to differences in how to interpret legislation, organized criminality, evasion and avoidance.
+We discussed whether the challenges range from taxpayer errors, or failing to take reasonable care to differences in how to interpret legislation, organized criminality, evasion and avoidance.
 They also vary by customer group with contributions to the tax gap coming from small and medium sized businesses, large businesses, criminals and individuals.
-We will explore how the governments continue to build on the steps they have already taken to address these challenges across all parts of the economy.
+We explored how the governments continue to build on the steps they have already taken to address these challenges across all parts of the economy.
 This includes developing new measures to tackle emerging threats, as well as working internationally where multilateral action is needed.